anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If validation fails, the MASA SHOULD respond with an HTTP 4xx client error status code to the registrar.
 The HTTP error status codes are kept the same as defined in {{Section 5.6 of !RFC8995}} and comprise the codes: 403, 404, 406, and 415.

+The registrar provides the EE certificate of the Registrar-Agent identified by the SubjectKeyIdentifier (SKID) in the header of the "agent-signed-data" from the PVR in its RVR (see also {{rvr-proc}}).

+The MASA in turn verifies the registrar LDevID certificate is included in the PVR (contained in the "prior-signed-voucher-request" field of RVR) in the "agent-provided-proximity-registrar-certificate" leaf and may assert the PVR as "verified" or "logged".

+In addition, the MASA may issue the assertion "agent-proximity" as follows:
+The MASA verifies the signature of the "agent-signed-data" contained in the "prior-signed-voucher-request", based on the provided EE certificate of the Registrar-Agent in the "agent-sign-cert" leaf of the RVR.
+If both can be verified successfully, the MASA can assert "agent-proximity" in the voucher.
+The assertion of "agent-proximity" is similar to the proximity assertion by the MASA when using BRSKI.
+Note that the different assertions do not provide a metric of strength as the security properties are not comparable.

+Depending on the MASA verification policy, it may also respond with a suitable 4xx or 5xx response status codes as described in {{Section 5.6 of !RFC8995}}.
+When successful, the Voucher will then be supplied via the registrar to the Registrar-Agent.

 ### Voucher Issuance by MASA {#exchanges_uc2_2_vc}